stratease/flux-media/readme.txt

 = What if my server doesn't support WebP or AVIF? =

 Flux Media Optimizer automatically detects your server's capabilities and only creates formats that are supported.
 If your server doesn't support modern formats, the plugin will gracefully fall back to your original images.

+= Can I convert animated GIFs? =

+Yes!
+Flux Media Optimizer supports both static and animated GIFs.
+However, animated GIF conversion requires the Imagick PHP extension.
+GD cannot preserve animation, so if you only have GD available, animated GIFs will be converted but will lose their animation.
+The plugin will automatically use Imagick when available for animated GIFs.

 == Screenshots ==